 For score release dates for each test administration, go to Test Dates and Deadlines and click on the appropriate test date and location.

 To ensure confidentiality, LSAC will release your score only through email and postal mail.
 Scores will not be faxed.
 Scores are released only to you and to the law schools to which you have applied.
 They will not be released to a parent, spouse, friend, or any other person.
-When you register, you may request that a score be sent to law schools through the Candidate Referral Service or to the prelaw advisor at your undergraduate school.
+When you register, you may request that a score be sent to law schools, agencies or individuals working on their behalf, and other eligible programs related to legal education through the Candidate Referral Service or to the prelaw advisor at your undergraduate school.
 Release of this information to prelaw advisors will enable your advisor to improve advisory services to you and all students and alumni of your college.